 Serum concentration-time profiles of ustekinumab were generally predictable after single or multiple subcutaneous dose administrations.
-Steady-state serum concentrations of ustekinumab were achieved by Week 28 after initial subcutaneous doses at Weeks 0 and 4 followed by doses every 12 weeks.
-The median steady-state trough concentration ranged from 0.21 μg/mL to 0.26 μg/mL (45 mg) and from 0.47 μg/mL to 0.49 μg/mL (90 mg) in patients with psoriasis.
+In patients with psoriasis, steady-state serum concentrations of ustekinumab were achieved by Week 28 after initial subcutaneous doses at Weeks 0 and 4 followed by doses every 12 weeks.
+The median steady-state trough concentration ranged from 0.21 μg/mL to 0.26 μg/mL (45 mg) and from 0.47 μg/mL to 0.49 μg/mL (90 mg).
 There was no apparent accumulation in serum ustekinumab concentration over time when given subcutaneously every 12 weeks.

 The pharmacokinetics of ustekinumab were generally comparable between Asian and non-Asian patients with psoriasis.

 In patients with Crohn's disease, variability in ustekinumab CL was affected by body weight, serum albumin level, CRP, TNF antagonist failure status, sex, race (Asian versus non-Asian), and antibody to ustekinumab status while body weight was the main covariate affecting the volume of distribution.
 Concomitant use of immunomodulators did not have a significant impact on ustekinumab disposition.
 The impact of these statistically significant covariates on the respective PK parameters was within ± 20% when evaluated across a representative range of covariate values or categories in the data which is within the overall variability observed in the PK of ustekinumab.